sammancoaching/website/_learning_hours/refactoring/misconceptions.md

 In this session we talk about what refactoring is and why we do it.
 We work on improving some names to improve readability.

+There is a video on Emily Bache's YouTube channel which shows a variant on this learning hour: ["Refactoring, what you need to know"](https://youtu.be/K7xSsNpeM8I)

 ## Session Outline

 * 15 min connect: refactoring warm-up questions